kylerbrown/bark/specification.md

 + Standard filesystem directories
 + Raw binary files containing numerical data
 + Comma separated value (CSV) plain text files with a header line (see [RFC 4180](https://tools.ietf.org/html/rfc4180))
-+ Strictly named [YAML](https://en.wikipedia.org/wiki/YAML) plain text files, containing metadata, with a specific structure and naming format
++ Strictly-named [YAML](https://en.wikipedia.org/wiki/YAML) plain text files, containing metadata following a specific structure and naming format

-Standard filesystem directories support hierarchical organization of datasets and plaintext YAML files provide metadata attributes.
-BARK specifies the layout used to store data within this framework, while allowing the user to add metadata specific to an application.
+Standard filesystem directories support hierarchical organization of datasets, and plaintext YAML files provide metadata attributes.
+BARK specifies the layout used to store data within this framework, plus a minimal set of metadata necessary to make sense of the datasets, while allowing the user to add metadata specific to an application.

 ### Roots

-A *root* is a top-level directory containing a `meta` file and entries.
+A *root* is a top-level directory containing a `meta` file and zero or more entries.
 There are no required attributes in the root `meta` file.
 Root directories must not contain datasets.

 ### Entries

-An *entry* is defined as an abstract grouping of zero or more *datasets* that all share a common start time.
-Each *entry* shall be represented by a directory.
+An *entry* is an abstract grouping of zero or more *datasets* that all share a common start time.
+Each entry shall be represented by a directory.
 The directory shall contain all the data objects associated with that entry, and all the metadata associated with the entry, stored as YAML key-value pairs in a file named `meta`.
-The following attributes are required:
+The following attributes are **required**:

 -   **timestamp:** The start time of the entry.
-This attribute shall consist of a two-element array with the first element indicating the number of seconds since January 1, 1970 UTC, and the second element indicating the rest of the elapsed time, in microseconds.
+This attribute shall consist of a two-element array, with the first element indicating the POSIX time (number of seconds since January 1, 1970 UTC), and the second element indicating the rest of the elapsed time, in microseconds.
 Must have at least 64-bit integer precision.
 -   **uuid:** A universally unique ID for the entry (see [RFC 4122](http://tools.ietf.org/html/rfc4122.html)).
-Must be stored as a 128-bit integer or a 36-byte `H5T_STRING` with `CTYPE` of `H5T_C_S1`.
-The latter is preferred, as 128-bit integers are not supported on many platforms.
+    Must be stored as a string in the `meta` file; internal programmatic representation is handled by standard libraries.

 In addition, the following optional attributes are defined.
 They do not need to be present in the group if not applicable.